GalaxyPay/func/README.md

 ### Start Node

 - Starts Service that runs the Node
-- Only available when Service is stopped
+- Only available when Node is stopped

 ### Stop Node

 - Stops Service that runs the Node
-- Only available when Service is running
+- Only available when Node is running

 ### Remove Service

 - Removes Service that runs the Node
-- Only available when Service is stopped
+- Only available when Node is stopped

+### Configure

+- Change your node's Port, DNS Bootstrap, and P2P settings

+### Enable/Disable Telemetry

+- Link your node to [Nodely Telemetry Service](https://nodely.io/docs/telemetry/quickstart/)
+- Once enabled, you'll get a link to your node's dashboard on Nodely
+- Only available on Algorand network when Node is running

+### Node Data Directory

+- Configure the directory for your node data
+- You will need write permission to the new path
+- Only available when Service does not exist

 ### Delete Node Data